Frequently Asked Questions about Singapore

 2 - Botanical Gardens Country’s first UNESCO heritage sites, this 60-acre property has been converted into a recreation property.
 Take a walk through the peace and tranquil, and lush greenery of the gardens and choose your spot to relax, laze around and completely unwind.

-3 - National Orchid Garden Derive the pleasure of flora in this garden that boasts the world’s largest display of plants and orchids.
+3 - National Orchid Garden Derive the pleasure of flora on your Singapore tour package from India in this garden that boasts the world’s largest display of plants and orchids.
 With over 1000 species and 2000 hybrids on display, the beauty of these gorgeous blooms at this really famous Singaporean garden remains unmatched.

 Q. What does Singapore offer for the spiritual?